tcheukueppoo/wfmux/README.md

 So why do we want to slow down our incredibly fast (n)vim editor? but well I guess everyone has his/her own reasons :-).

-## Rules

-The only fundamental rule is to always use tmux.

 ## Configuration